oroinc/documentation/platform/dev_cookbook/framework/how_to_create_new_bundle.rst

 How to Create a New Bundle
 ==========================

+According to the :ref:`application directory structure <architecture-oro-php-application-structure>`, your custom bundle should be placed in the ``src/`` folder.

-To create a new bundle, you first need to specify a name and a namespace for it.
-Symfony framework provides `best practices for bundle structure and bundle name`_ and we highly recommend to follow them.
+To create a new bundle, first specify a name and a namespace for it.

-.. _best practices for bundle structure and bundle name: http://symfony.com/doc/2.6/cookbook/bundles/best_practices.html#bundle-name

-As an illustration, let us create *AcmeNewBundle* and put it under the ``Acme\Bundle\NewBundle`` namespace in the ``/src`` directory.
+As an illustration, let us create an *AppBundle* and put it under the ``AppBundle`` namespace in the ``/src`` directory ( accordingly to the :ref:`application directory structure <architecture-oro-php-application-structure>`).

 We need to create the corresponding directory structure and the bundle file with the following content:

 .. code-block:: php
     :linenos:

     <?php
-    // src/Acme/Bundle/NewBundle/AcmeNewBundle.php
+    // src/AppBundle/AppBundle.php
-    namespace Acme\Bundle\NewBundle;
+    namespace AppBundle;

     use Symfony\Component\HttpKernel\Bundle\Bundle;

-    class AcmeNewBundle extends Bundle
+    class AppBundle extends Bundle
     {
     }